mthaler/akka-http-test/README.md

 HttpsServer and ConnectionLevelHttpsClient demonstrate how to write a simple HTTPS server and client.
 HttpsServer uses a self-signed certificate and ConnectionLevelHttpsClient ignores the certificate and disables hostname verification.

-* WARNING: * do not do this with production code!
+_Warning: do not do this with production code_!
 But this might be useful e.g. for writung a a test server that provides a REST interface used for testing.